Is Powerlifting for me?

 Most people who are doing powerlifting at Vector Health had never heard of the sport before it was mentioned to them.
-However, in the past 2-3 years, Powerlifting has undergone a revolution of sorts, and has become more popular and mainstream due to the increased focus on resistance training to increase health and fitness overall.
+In the past 2-3 years, Powerlifting has undergone a revolution of sorts, and has become more popular and mainstream due to the increased focus on resistance training to increase health and fitness overall.

-So, what is the sport?
 Powerlifting is a combination sport – you have three specific “lifts” you need to do in a full competition, or you can just bench press.